 The Bank is not engaged in multiple activities with tax relief under special laws and international treaty.
-The Bank's income and expenses are subject to normal income tax rate of 25% in 2021 and 30% in 2020 except for the following income and expenses:
+The Bank's income and expenses are subject to normal income tax rate of 25% except for the following income and expenses:

-- a.
-Interest income which are non-taxable for income tax purposes amounting to P 196,494 in 2021 and P 634,489 in 2020 were subjected to final withholding taxes of 20% (see Notes 6 and 8). - b.
+a.
+Interest income which are non-taxable for income tax purposes amounting to P= 260,809 in 2022 and P= 196,494 in 2021 were subjected to final withholding taxes of 20% (see Notes 6 and 8).

+b.
 Expenses which are non-deductible for income tax purposes are as follows: